-We expect our expenses to increase substantially in connection with our ongoing and planned development activities related to our product candidates and programs which are still in the early stages of clinical development.
+We expect our expenses to increase in connection with our ongoing and planned development activities.
 In addition, we have incurred and continue to incur additional costs associated with operating as a public company.
 We expect that our expenses will increase substantially if and as we:

-- initiate and conduct clinical trials and additional preclinical research for our product candidates; - seek to identify and develop additional product candidates;
+- initiate and conduct clinical trials and additional preclinical research for our product candidates; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization;

-- seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - acquire or in-license other drugs and technologies; - defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition as a public company; and - continue to operate as a public company.
+- maintain, expand, protect and enforce our intellectual property portfolio; - acquire or in-license other drugs and technologies; - defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition as a public company; and - continue to operate as a public company.

-As of December 31, 2022, we had cash and cash equivalents of \$28.8 million.
-We believe that our existing cash and cash equivalents combined with the net proceeds received from the February 2023 Public Offering will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
+As of December 31, 2023, we had cash and cash equivalents of \$21.6 million.
+We believe that our existing cash and cash equivalents as of December 31, 2023 and the upfront gross proceeds of approximately \$16.0 million received from our private placement of our common stock and warrants in March 2024, before deducting placement agent fees and offering costs of approximately \$1.4 million, will be sufficient to meet our currently projected operating expenses and capital expenditure requirements into the third quarter of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.